freeorion/freeorion/.github/labels.md

 bugs that are more of cosmetic nature or a minor annoyance than something that impedes or breaks gameplay.

+#### Label `status:abandoned`

+The contributor providing the PR has stopped working on it and either explicitely stated that they have no intentions or cannot be expected to resume their work (e.g. because they left the project with no intentions of coming back).
+Also, no one is going to pick up the PR for them, so it can be sufficiently safely assumed that the PR will never be finished.

 #### Label `status:cherry-pick for release`

 The PR should be applied to the currently open release branch.
 Use this label